MoFahimKh/MoFahimKh/README.md

 ### Glad to see you here! &nbsp;

-I'm a Computer Science Grad 🎓 from Medi-Caps University,Indore 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web 🕸️ and blockchain Development ⛓ with 3 years of hands-on work experience.
+I'm a Computer Science Grad 🎓 from Medi-Caps University, Indore 🏛.
+A passionate frontend and blockchain developer with 3.5+ years of hands-on experience in building Web2 and Web3 applications.
+I specialize in ReactJS, NextJS, Redux, TailwindCSS, and Web3 (ethers.js, wagmi, rainbowkit).
+My expertise spans DeFi protocols (DEXs, AMMs, staking, lending, vaults) and NFT marketplaces.
+I thrive on solving real-world problems with technology and enjoy mentoring and guiding new developers in the blockchain space. 🚀

 <img align="right" height="250" width="375" alt="gif" src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/coder.gif" />

-### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Blockchain, React.Js, JavaScript, TypeScript <br /> Nodejs, Express, etc.
+### What I Do:
+- 🛠   Currently working with ReactJS, NextJS, TypeScript, ethers.js, wagmi, Tailwind CSS
-- 🚀 &nbsp; Expertise in Blockchain Dapps Development.
+- ⛓️   Expertise in Blockchain DApp Development (Ethereum, Polygon, Optimism, Arbitrum)
+- 🚀   Have experience in DeFi, Smart Contract Integrations, and NFT marketplaces
-- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/MoFahimKh).
+- 👨🏻‍💻   Most of my projects are available on Github
-- 💬 &nbsp; Ask me about anything [here](https://instagram.com/MoFahimKh/)!
-I am happy to help.
+- 💬   Ask me anything here!
+I'm happy to help.
-- 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.
+- 👾   Fun fact: Equal (==) is not always Equal (===) in JavaScript
-- 📫 &nbsp; How to reach me: fk0534872@gmail.com.

 ### My Absolute Favorites: